-If you have to make an instalment in May the deadline for paying any remaining balance of tax is midnight 30 November, otherwise a surcharge will be applied.
+If you have to make instalments of tax in November and May, the deadline for paying any remaining balance is 30 November (in the year following the year of assessment), otherwise we'll apply a 10% surcharge.

 Late payment surcharge